 A good quality 48 volt DC power supply should be used to power the laser.
 Nominal output should not exceed 48 volts and regulation should be within 0.5% under 100% load.
 The power supply should have good transient response characteristics to handle the fluctuating current requirements caused by modulation of the laser.
 The power and signal connector provides 48 volts and ground connections to the power supply.
-A single 18 AWG [1.1 mm2] wire each is sufficient for 48 volts and ground.
+One 20 AWG [.82 mm2] wire should be used on each of the power and ground pins (pins 1,8,9,15).
 Careful attention should be paid to power entry filtering when designing to meet Class A conducted EMI regulations.
 In order to meet Class A emitted EMI regulations, it is important that the 48 volt power wires be no more than 3 feet (1 meter) in length and that the 48 volt power supply and laser chassis be attached to a common earth ground through very low induction connections.
 Finally, it is advisable to use shielded wiring for all I/O connections to the laser.